d-bohn/faceplyr/README.md

 There are a number of “wish list” items that I want to implement in this package.
 Here is a running list:

+-   Switch to building openCV from source (for RVision) and link to conda

+    -   See `./R/install_opencv_source.R` for details (can build from source, but trouble linking it to conda env)
+    -   Remove requirement for `opencv-python`

+-   ~~Switch feature saving from `.RDS` to SQLite `.db`~~ Complete 03/23/21

+    -   ~~Allows for everything (sans actual images) to be stored in a single database that’s cross platform and program (e.g., read into python easily)~~

+-   Option to store and retrieve images stored as base64 in SQLite db

 -   Create `Dockerfile` for easy install on host machines

     -   Major priority